0nga/ADS1115-I2C-RPi4/README.md

+### I2C Interface

-Make sure u have activated the I2C interface and everything is workking properly
+Make sure u have activated the I2C interface, if u are not sure, try this:

 ```bash
 sudo raspi-config
 ```
 go to interface options, and activate I2C.

+### I2C Address
-Try this to see if the RPi see correctly ur I2C device
+To see if the RPi see correctly ur I2C device, try this:

 ```bash
 sudo apt-get install i2c-tools